Russian hacking of Republicans limited, intel chiefs say

 Russians hacked Republicans during the lead up to the 2016 election, too, Federal Bureau of Investigation director James Comey told senators Tuesday.

-But the efforts that yielded information for hackers only came from state-level organizations and campaigns, as well as an old email domain no longer used by the Republican National Committee, Comey said.
+But the hackers were only successful in penetrating state-level organizations and campaigns, as well as an old email domain no longer used by the Republican National Committee, Comey said.

 "We did not develop any evidence that the Trump campaign or the current RNC was successfully hacked," Comey said.